 Get the kids excited about writing with this fun Werewolf Craftivity!
-Children can practice their cutting and pasting skills by building the paper character first, and then let their imagination and creative writing flow as they dream up ideas for what they would do if they were a Mad Scientist!
+Children can practice their cutting and pasting skills by building the paper character first, and then let their imagination and creative writing flow as they dream up ideas for what they would do if they had a pet werewolf!
 Once completed, this Halloween craftivity would look awesome displayed on the wall or bulletin board.

 This Werewolf printable craftivity is just one in a series of Halloween characters available for you to download – find links to them at the end of this post.

 I have included affiliate links to useful products and services related to the topic of this post.

 If you purchase via the links I may earn a commission.

 As an Amazon Associate, I earn from qualifying purchases.